alizeeeupherte/RPBW/README.md

 The images come from Renzo Piano website.
 For reasons of confidentiality, I can not show my images taken on the site during visits.
-However the publication of a book is in the making, which will considerably improve this page.